Texas uses the federally facilitated health insurance marketplace HealthCare.gov for the sale of certified individual/family dental plans.

 See details of the Texas benchmark plan, which does include coverage for both basic and major dental services for children.

-12 insurers offer stand-alone dental plans through the Texas exchange
+Which insurers offer dental coverage through the Texas marketplace?

 - BEST Life